-The Designated Safeguarding Lead at St. Bede's RC Primary School is: Therese Worrall, 01670 822389, therese.worral@st.bedes.northumberland.sch.uk
+The Designated Safeguarding Lead at St. Bede's RC Primary School is: Therese Worrall, 01670 822389, therese.worral@st.bedes.northumberland.sch.uk pressures on services, families and young people, rather than a reduction in our standards.

 The school's approach ensures the DSL or a deputy is always available while the school is open.
 In the unusual circumstance this is not possible the DSL or Deputy DSL will be contactable and the Headteacher or a member of the Senior Leadership Team will email all staff by 9am to advise they are acting in an on-site safeguarding role together with contact details for the DSL or Deputy DSL.